TomKrauss/pks-edit/doc/manual/find_replace.md

 ## Find in Files

 This option allows to find a text in a directory of files (and optionally replace all occurrences).
-When the search is started, PKS-Edit will open a new window, displaying all matching results in the _search result list_.
+When the search is started, PKS Edit will open a new window, displaying all matching results in the _search result list_.
 You may navigate through the list of matches by either clicking into the search result list or by pressing `Ctrl+n` to move to the next match and by pressing
 `Ctrl+P` to navigate to the previous match.
 The _search result list_ ist by default named `pksedit.grp` and is by default placed in the `pks_sys` directory.
 One may open a previously created search result list to navigate the results any time later using menu "Find->Use previous Search Results".